-UCCS Campus Recreation provides a variety of programs, facilities, and services to meet the recreational, fitness, wellness, and social needs of the campus community.
+UCCS Campus Recreation provides a variety of programs, facilities, and services to meet the diverse needs of our campus community.

 Campus Recreation Center

-The expanded UCCS Campus Recreation and Wellness Center opened in 2016 and is a LEED Gold-certified facility.
+The expanded Gallogly Recreation and Wellness Center opened in 2016 and is a LEED Gold-certified facility.
 Campus Recreation was joined by the Student Health Center and Mental Health Services, creating a state-of-the-art model for wellness among college campuses throughout the nation.
-The Recreation and Wellness Center is available to all enrolled students, as well as faculty, staff, and alumni members.
-The 97,085 SF facility features four gymnasium courts, an indoor track, a 14,195-square foot fitness center with state-of-the-art cardio and strength equipment, two group fitness studios, a multi-purpose meeting room, an intramural and club sports service desk, our student outdoor learning experience center, and an indoor aquatic center with a 25-yard lap pool, leisure pool, vortex, spa, and water slide.
+The Gallogly Recreation and Wellness Center is available to all enrolled students, as well as faculty, staff, and alumni members.
+The 97,085 SF facility features four gymnasium courts, an indoor track, a 14,195-square foot fitness center with state-of-the-art cardio and strength equipment, two group fitness studios, a multi-purpose meeting room, a competitive sports service desk, our student outdoor learning experience center with a 27-foot climbing and bouldering wall, and an indoor aquatic center with a 25-yard lap pool, leisure pool, vortex, spa, and water slide.